Drop Dead Gorgeous (film): Plot

 The pageant announces the winners: cheerleader Leslie Miller is second runner-up, Amber is first runner-up, and Becky wins.
 During Becky's victory parade the next day, she is killed in a freak accident when her elaborate swan float bursts into flames and explodes.
-A grief-stricken Gladys flies into a blind rage, admitting to being responsible for all the shenanigans, and is immediately arrested.
+A grief-stricken Gladys flies into a blind rage, admitting to being responsible for murdering and sabotaging the other contestants, and is immediately arrested.
 Amber is crowned the new pageant winner.
 At the state competition, Amber wins the title by default after the other contestants contract food poisoning.
 She receives an all-expenses-paid trip to the national pageant as a prize, but upon arrival, she and the other state winners are devastated to find that Sarah Rose Cosmetics was shut down for tax evasion, meaning the national pageant has been permanently canceled.
 This sends all the contestants except Amber into a rage-fueled rampage where they vandalize the company's property.

 A few years later, Gladys escapes from prison and becomes involved in a police standoff at the Mount Rose supermarket, declaring her intent to take revenge on Amber.
 During the six-hour standoff, a television reporter at the scene is hit by a stray bullet.
 Amber quickly picks up the microphone and takes over to report the story, impressing the news station with her poise and confidence.
 Amber becomes co-anchor of the evening news for Minneapolis–St. Paul WAZB-TV, thus fulfilling her dream of possibly becoming the next Diane Sawyer.